infobip/infobip-rtc-ios/README.md

 ### Receiving a call
 In order to be able to receive incoming calls, your application needs to support several things:
-* VoIP Background mode enabled - Xcode Project > Capabilites > Background Modes, make sure _Voice over IP_, _Background fetch_ and _Remote notifications_ options are checked.
+* VoIP Background mode enabled - Xcode Project > Capabilities > Background Modes, make sure _Voice over IP_, _Background fetch_ and _Remote notifications_ options are checked.

-* Push Notifications enabled - Xcode Project > Capabilites > Push Notifications
+* Push Notifications enabled - Xcode Project > Capabilities > Push Notifications

 * Voip Services Certificate - Log in to your Apple developer account, find your app under _Identifiers_ option, enable Push Notifications and generate new certificate following the instructions from Apple.
 Go back to your MacBook and import the generated certificate in your Keychain and then export it as .p12 file.
-Exported file will be used later to send push notifications.
+The exported file will be used later to send push notifications.

-Once the configuration is done, your application must register for push notifications and you have to set up the incoming call delegate using following code:
+Once the configuration is done, your application must register for push notifications, and you have to set up the incoming call delegate using following code:
 ```
 let voipRegistry = PKPushRegistry(queue: DispatchQueue.main)
 voipRegistry.desiredPushTypes = [PKPushType.voIP]